SaikumarKurnool/Generating_radom_image/README.md

   ```
       python random_image_generation_bw.py
   ```
-  + after executing the above command an image will get saved in your current folder, which will look something like this:
+  + after executing the above command a single channel image will get saved in your current folder, which will look something like this:

       <img src="images/out_bw.png" >